bashgame/PyGDS-Final/README.md

         * eg ACACA contains 2 repeats of ACA

 ## Testing framework
-Unit testing with unittest and coverage, linting with pylint Example file is located in tests/fixtures/dna.example.fasta
+Unit testing with unittest and coverage, linting with flake8
+Example file is located in tests/fixtures/dna.example.fasta
 ### TODO: Set up github workflow for automated testing on PRs